 Use the Store Colour Gradient poperation to record the selected gradient's position.
 This reuses the stored position of the gradient when drawing new brush lines or painting colour zones.
-Enable the Use Stored Colour Gradient approach on Brush Tool Properties view to do this.
+Enable the Use Stored Colour Gradient and the Paint or Brush Tool Properties view to do this.